-2. Stay at the Tambopata Research Center: Head further up river to TRC and you can access one of the wildest parts of the Amazon, even if you do the trip on your own.
+Head further upriver to the Tambopata Research Center, and you can access one of the wildest parts of the Amazon, even if you do the trip on your own.
 As with the other Rainforest Expeditions lodges, a personal guide will take you on trails through wild Amazonian rainforest in search of wildlife, bring you to an incredible macaw clay lick, and make sure that you have an unforgettable and safe Amazonian experience even if it happens to be your first trip abroad.

-Solo travel to Amazonia isn't just possible, as long as you go with an experienced operator like Rainforest Expeditions, it's downright easy.
-We have helped thousands of solo travelers experience our jungle lodges in the wild Amazon, contact us in the link below to see how we can help you achieve the trip of a lifetime!
+Solo travel to Amazonia isn't just possible — as long as you go with an experienced operator like Rainforest Expeditions, it's downright easy.
+We have helped thousands of solo travelers experience our jungle lodges in the wild Amazon, contact us to see how we can help you achieve the trip of a lifetime!